saucelabs/sauce-docs/docs/dev/test-configuration-options.md

   - [`appium:app`](#appiumapp)
   - or [`appium:bundleId`](#appiumbundleid) (iOS)
   - or [`appium:appPackage`](#appiumapppackage) and ['appium:appActivity'](#appiumappactivity) (Android)
-  capability are not provided, then a real device session will automatically fallback to the default browser.
+  capability is not provided, then a real device session will automatically fall back to the default browser.
 This will be Chrome for Android and Safari for iOS
   :::

 ```java